 A Supportive Environment

-An accompanist is available for student recitals, studio recitals, and School competitions.
-To make these arrangements, as well as for assistance in making audition CDs or DVDs for colleges and summer programs, please contact the Dean's Office.
+Accompanists are available for all-school recitals, studio recitals, and school competitions.
+To make these arrangements or for assistance in making audition tapes for colleges and/or summer programs, please contact the Dean’s Office.

 Sharing Your Success

-Merit Scholarships are awarded annually to selected students following an audition, and based on achievement and performing ability.
-Scholarship awards in varying amounts, as well as honorable mentions, are presented in the Elementary, Junior High, Senior High, and Dance categories.
+- Merit Scholarships are awarded annually to selected music and dance students following an audition and based on achievement and performing ability.

-The Scholarship Chamber Ensemble Program offers serious students who play at an advanced level an opportunity to celebrate a love of music with others at the same level of performance, while exploring a broad repertoire for the small ensemble.
-The program features weekly coaching sessions, a master class component, and a variety of performance opportunities.
-Scholarships are awarded based on audition, and members of the Honors Chamber Ensemble Program are expected to perform at venues throughout the community.
+- The Chamber Music Connection (CMC) Scholarship Ensemble program offers serious students in grades 9-12 an opportunity to celebrate a love of music with others at the same level of performance, while exploring a broad repertoire for the small ensemble.
+Scholarships are awarded based on audition, and members of the CMC Scholarship Ensemble program are expected to perform at venues throughout the community.

-The Honors Certificate Program provides both structure and challenge for the serious student.
-Entrance to this program is gained by audition, and a certificate is awarded to those who complete the following requirements: enrollment in the program for a minimum of two years, music theory and music history courses, yearly performance examinations, and a final solo recital in Hochstein's Taylor Recital Hall.
+- The Honors Certificate Program provides both structure and challenge for the serious student.
+Entrance to this program is gained by audition, and a certificate is awarded to those who complete the following requirements: enrollment in the program for a minimum of two years, music theory and music history courses, yearly performance examinations, and a final solo recital.